dolce-project/gelato/docs/modules/inst_fetch.md

 ### Instruction Fetcher

 The instruction fetcher has two status: WAIT_MEM.
-When it is in the IDLE status, it receives a new instruction information from fetch scheduler.
+When it is in the IDLE status, it receives a new instruction information from fetch scheduler and let fetch scheduler to send a new instruction address the next cycle to waiting slot.
 If I-Cache hits, it turns its status to IDLE and send the instruction to decoder.
 Otherwise, it turns its status to WAIT_MEM and send the request to I-Cache.

 ### Instruction Decoder